rachelAtFlatiron/Phase-3-062424/README.md

-# Object-Relational Mapping
+# Object Relationships

 ## SWBATs

-- [ ] Demonstrate configuring an application to connect with sqlite3
+- [ ] Build relationships between objects and classes.
-- [ ] Demonstrate a create table method
+- [ ] Describe and create one-to-many relationships.
-- [ ] Review preventative measures for SQL injection
-- [ ] Demonstrate a save and create methods
+- [ ] Describe and create many-to-many relationships.
-    - [ ] Save => Persist created instance to DB
-    - [ ] Create => Instantiate / persist created instance to DB, return new instance
-- [ ] Demonstrate query methods to find and retrieve resources
+- [ ] Write aggregate methods to collect data about objects using their related objects.
-- [ ] Stretch Goal
-    - [ ] Make a “create_and_find_by” member
+- [ ] Create a Many-to-many relationship using an intermediary class.
-    - [ ] Make “update” and “delete” member

 ---